EugZol/datacaster/README.md

 #### `maximum(max, error_key = nil, inclusive: true)`

-Returns ValidResult if and only if provided value is a number and is less than specified.
+Returns ValidResult if and only if provided value is a number and is less than `max`.
+If `inclusive` set to true, provided value should be less than or equal to `max`.
 Doesn't transform the value.

 I18n keys: